 Another way to make sure your compliance courses are as effective as possible is to require that learners score 100 percent on the final quiz, and give them unlimited attempts.
 This will force the learner to repeat the quiz until they answer the questions correctly, which is about as certain as you can be that learners have understood the correct information.
 To change the passing score, open up your quiz lesson, click “Settings” in the top right corner, and adjust the passing score.

-Creating compliance training is a snap with Rise and the continue block.
-Do you have any tips of your own for creating compliance courses with Rise?
-Let me know in the comments below!
+Creating compliance training is a snap with Rise.
+If you have any tips of your own for creating compliance courses with Rise, post them in the comments below!